justinrgarrard/world-of-naevis.net/docs/more/languages/secret_languages.md

 #### Words of Power

 Secret languages have magical properties that many adventurers find useful.
 Though supernatural, they are distinct from spells, and do not require spellcasting to use.
+Many are closely kept secrets by [Mystery Cults](../../character_creation/class/cleric).

 {: .exotic-language}
 > **Abyssal (Undead)**, the secret language of the dead.
 All who pass from this world to the next lose knowledge of mortal tongues.
 Those who return speak and understand only Abyssal.
 Proficiency allows one to speak with undead, even catching the attention of barely aware ilk like zombies and skeletons.